-- PostgreSQL

-- A CGI-enabled Web Server (for example, Apache)

-- Perl 5.8.x

-- An operating system which supports the above software (usually Linux, though Windows, MacOS X, etc. do work)

-- LATEX (optional) is required to create PDF or Postscript invoices
+- PostgreSQL - A CGI-enabled Web Server (for example, Apache) - Perl with the DBI and DBD::Pg modules - An operating system which supports the above software (usually Linux, though Windows, MacOS X, etc. do work). - LATEX (optional) is required to create PDF or Postscript invoices.

-- The following CPAN modules:

-- Data::Dumper

-- Locale::Maketext

-- Locale::Maketext::Lexicon

-- MIME::Base64

-- Digest::MD5

-- HTML::Entities

-- DBI

-- DBD::Pg

-- Math::BigFloat

-- IO::File

-- Encode

-- Locale::Country

-- Locale::Language

-- Time::Local

-- Cwd

-- Config::Std

-- MIME::Lite